 Breathing in asbestos fibres can lead to very serious illnesses, including asbestosis (scarring of the lungs), mesothelioma (cancer of the chest or abdominal lining) and lung cancer.

-While this sounds very scary (and if managed incorrectly – is!), it’s important to note, that there are no significant health risks if asbestos remains undisturbed in your home.
+While this sounds very scary (and if managed incorrectly – is!), it’s important to note that there are no significant health risks if asbestos remains undisturbed in your home.
 If it is in good condition, sealed behind walls or floorboards, or isolated in your attic, asbestos in the products or materials used in the construction of your home is virtually harmless.

 How can you be exposed to asbestos?

-The importance of asbestos to the renovation industry, and why we’re highlighting it in these tips, is that asbestos only becomes dangerous when it is disturbed.
+The importance of asbestos to the renovation industry, and why we’re highlighting it in these tips, is that asbestos becomes dangerous when it is disturbed.
 Therefore, when renovating or demolishing areas of the home, this friable material can release small fibres into the air and place everyone in the home at risk (both your family and our workers).

 How does asbestos affect your home improvement plans?

-Many homeowners aren’t aware that they are legally responsible for ensuring that their home is safe from airborne asbestos.
+Many homeowners aren’t aware they are legally responsible for ensuring their home is safe from airborne asbestos.
 (Just as the contractor is legally responsible for ensuring a safe worksite for their employees.)
 Therefore, if your home was built before 1990, as part of our procedure at Amsted, we will recommend testing in the areas that will see work.
-Not only does this keep everyone safe, but it also allows us to incorporate any necessary asbestos removal into the scope of work from the beginning, so that we are designing a renovation that remains within your desired investment.
+Not only does this keep everyone safe, it allows us to incorporate any necessary asbestos removal into the scope of work from the beginning, so that we are designing a renovation that remains within your desired investment.

 What does asbestos testing entail?

-A qualified testing company will take samples from the areas of work, in order to test each and get a reading on the amount of asbestos, if any, is contained in the materials.
+A qualified testing company will take samples from the areas of work, in order to test each and get a reading on the amount of asbestos, if any, contained in the materials.
 They will produce for you, the homeowner, a written report of their findings (called a Designated Substance Report), and their recommendations for remediation, if necessary.
 If work is continued at the site before the asbestos is safely removed, the Ministry of Labour has the right to halt all work at the home.